Abreu-Zero/The-Couch-Traveller/README.md

 the-couch-traveller
 ===================

-small iOS app that allows you to travel around without leaving the couch - or at least see some pictures, idk im not instagram
+small iOS app that allows you to travel around without leaving the couch - or at least see some pictures, idk I'm not instagram

 Why?
 ------